Public Notices

 Non-discrimination Statement

 Waitsburg School District #401-100 does not discriminate in any programs or activities on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, disability, or the use of a trained dog guide or service animal and provides equal access to the Boy Scouts and other designated youth groups.
-The following employee(s) has been designated to handle questions and complaints of alleged discrimination: Civil Rights Compliance Coordinator, David Woods at 509-337-6301 ext.
+The following employee(s) has been designated to handle questions and complaints of alleged discrimination: Civil Rights Compliance Coordinator, Dr. Carol Clarke at 509-337-6301 ext.
 1104 or Title IX Officer, Joe Wirtzberger at 509-337-6351 ext.
 3117.

 Complaint Options: Discrimination and Sexual Harassment